agsb/immu/Details.md

 Also in optimized codes, NEXT is executed two times, and is placed between UNNEST and NEST.

 ## A proposal for extended indirect thread code

+_"Forth is free to reinvent the wheel, and I think that is a marvelous concept.
+No one should ever be afraid to reinvent the wheel, and we do it every day.", Chuck Moore, https://www.youtube.com/watch?v=xoyDNIcnpgc&t=9051s_

 ```
 proposed format